wrtirado/docker-with-postgres/README.md

 ```
-{"message":"Hello, test@example.com, you have access!"}%
+{"message":"Hello, test@example.com, you have access!"}
 ```

 ---